sharondrinkwaard/posterpalace/README.md

 ---
 The products I am using are digital products.
 They are not referred to a physical poster and need to be printed if required.

-To load these posters onto my project, I created fixtures myself.
+To load these posters onto my project, I first created fixtures myself.
 I used the examples like mentioned in the walkthrough, but decided to create my own.
 For this reason there are not thousands of images, but only the ones selected by me.
+However, after some time creating this project, I discovered ChatGPT and used this tool to update my fixtures to create a bigger database without having to put hours in this myself.
 ### About Us
 ### Contact
 ### Terms & Conditions